 Use a proper tool!
 Invest $25 to keep your watches in the best condition possible.

-It’s very easy to use an ultrasonic cleaner to clean your watch bracelet and they’re actually not that expensive.
+It’s straightforward to use an ultrasonic cleaner to clean your watch bracelet, and they’re not that expensive.
 You can buy them for around $50.
-They won’t be suitable for everyday use in the professional workshop but they’re fine to clean your bracelet every now and then.
+They won’t be suitable for everyday use in the professional workshop, but they’re fine to clean your bracelet now and then.

 You don’t need to fill it with fancy cleaning solutions.
 Hot water and a bit of dish soap work perfectly.

-Some people like to use a mix of water and ammonia and that does work.
-However, it’s aggressive and a longer exposure can damage certain metals or even discolor them.
+Some people like to use a mix of water and ammonia, and that does work.
+However, it’s aggressive, and more prolonged exposure can damage certain metals or even discolor them.
 Just stick to dish soap to be safe.